TomasGomes02/SIRS/REPORT.md

 **Security Result**
 The system achieves **end-to-end encryption** with Forward Secrecy (via TLS 1.3 ephemeral keys).
 An attacker capturing network packets sees only encrypted noise.
 Furthermore, because we enforce **mutual authentication**, an attacker cannot simply connect to the database to guess passwords, nor can they spoof the database IP, as they lack the private key signed by the Root CA.

-(_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)

-(_Explain what keys exist at the start and how are they distributed?_)

 ### 2.3.
 Security Challenge

 #### 2.3.1.
 Challenge Overview

-(_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

 Our team was given two options for a security challenge to implement, of which we chose option B. This security challenge consisted in the introduction of a token system for report publication, to prevent users from posting the same report repeatedly, enforced by a separate server.